 - 78% of in-person attendees prefer to network with other in-person attendees.

 - 85% of leadership (senior managers, executives, and board members) believe in-person events are essential to their company’s success.

 - 95% of marketers believe in-person events have a significant impact on achieving primary business goals.

 - 61% of marketers believe that in-person events are the most critical marketing channel – a 20% increase from the previous year.

 - 78% of event marketers believe in-person events will become increasingly important to their company’s success.

-If you’d like to learn more about sales meetings we’ve executed for other clients, please visit our Insperity case study where you’ll hear from our clients about how we’ve partnered with them to execute successful sales meetings over the last 6 years.
+Learn about how we’ve helped to plan and execute successful sales kickoff events for other clients.
+Check out our Insperity case study where you’ll hear from our client about how we’ve partnered with them to execute successful sales meetings over the last 6 years.

-About OVATION: We create and execute sharable experiences that exceed our client’s expectations while staying on budget.
+At OVATION: We create and execute sharable experiences that exceed your client’s expectations while staying on budget.
 We pair a robust combination of internal services you might expect from a big box company with the boutique attention and flexibility that you require.
 Scalability is our specialty.
 Don’t settle for less… expect more.

 Learn How We Can Help with Your Next Corporate Event!